From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

+\begin{enumerate} \item \textbf{Unstructured data.} A growing literature computes low-dimensional representations (or \emph{embeddings}) $\tilde e_j$ of unstructured data via ML methods.
+To maximize generality, we stay agnostic on the ML method and the type of unstructured data.
+It could be text (e.g., product descriptions and reviews), images, audio/video, a combination thereof \citep{compiani2025demand,han2025copyright}, or data from consumer surveys \citep{Magnolfi_et_al_2022}. \item \textbf{Standard quantitative attributes.} Our approach may equally be used to correct bias when included product attributes that do not vary across markets fail to correctly capture the dimensions of differentiation (e.g., the ``mushiness'' of cereal hand-coded by \cite{nevo2001measuring}).
+In these scenarios, the $\tilde e_j$ are proxies for the true latent attributes $e_j$, and $\bar x_{jt}$ represents the remaining attributes that are assumed to be perfectly observed. \end{enumerate}

-Unlike prior work, we wish to account for the fact that proxies $\tilde e_j$ are \emph{not} the ground truth but rather are approximations to the true latent $e_j$.
-Different ML methods correspond to different approximations and produce different biases in downstream estimates of counterfactuals.
-Our first main goal is to develop estimators of model parameters and counterfactuals that are immune to this bias.
-Another goal is to shed light on what a ``good'' proxy might look like from the perspective of estimation and inference on counterfactuals.
+Unlike prior work which implicitly treats the $\tilde e_j$ as the ground truth, we account for the fact that proxies $\tilde e_j$ are only approximations to the true latent $e_j$.
+When the $\tilde e_j$ are poor proxies for $e_j$, standard workflows can deliver biased estimates of counterfactuals and invalid inference.
+Our first main goal is to develop estimators that are immune to this bias.
+Another goal is to shed light on what a ``good'' proxy might look like, which can guide the choice of unstructured data source and ML model.
 This objective is fundamentally different from the standard problem of choosing proxies for a prediction problem, since in our case the counterfactual is not observed in the data.

-\begin{remark} While we focus on embeddings computed from unstructured data, our approach may be used more generally to correct bias from mismeasurement of any product attributes that do not vary across markets (e.g., the ``mushiness'' of cereal hand-coded by \cite{nevo2001measuring}).
-In these scenarios, $\bar x_{jt}$ represents the attributes that are not mismeasured and $\tilde e_j$ represents the proxies for the true latent attributes, $e_j$. \end{remark}